 What is Cheaper- travelling to Goa in a Group or Solo?

 What is cheaper- Going solo to Goa or going Goa with friends?
-I have been to Goa with my friends, family and solo and I can say that Goa is pretty affordable for solo travellers as well as group travellers.
+I have been to Goa with my friends, family, and solo.
+Based on my experience I can safely say that Goa is pretty affordable for solo travellers as well as group travellers.

 Goa gets even better with your loved ones, be it, friends or family.
 When you are travelling in a group, all the costs get divided.
 So, whether you decide to stay in an apartment or rent out a car, the per-person costs are going to be less.